 A third contribution of the current meta-analysis was to investigate the impact of using difference scores, as opposed to regression residuals.
-We found that there was not a statistically significant difference in the magnitude of the effect sizes produced using the two different approaches to calculating self-enhancement (see Table 3).
+We found that there was not a statistically significant difference in the magnitude of the effect sizes produced using the two different approaches to calculating self-enhancement.
 Although difference scores are criticized more frequently, the self-criterion residual method has also faced methodological criticism [see Krueger and Wright (2011)].
 It is notable that the two approaches did not diverge more markedly.
 That being said, there are now more advanced methods than difference scores and the self-criterion residual method for indexing self-enhancement.
 First, drawing on Kenny’s (1994) Social Relations Model (SRM), a new method was proposed by Kwan and colleagues (2004) that requires round-robin data (i.e., data collected in a small group in which all group members provide self-reports, as well as reports for every other group member).
 If round-robin data are available, then using Kwan and colleagues (2004) method allows one to get a more precise estimate of self-enhancement by taking into consideration both perceiver effects (how one tends to perceive others) and target effects (how one tends to be perceived; for a more detailed description see Kwan et al., 2004 and Borkenau, Zaltauskas, & Leising, 2009).
-A second option is to use polynomial regression and response surface methodology (Edwards & Parry, 1993), which have become popular in the person-environment fit literature in industrial and organizational psychology (and do not require round-robin data).
+A second option is to use polynomial regression and response surface methodology (Edwards & Parry, 1993), which have become popular in the person-environment fit literature in industrial and organizational psychology.
 Using polynomial regression, researchers can analyze their results from a three-dimensional perspective, relating self-ratings and observer-ratings to an outcome of interest, such as narcissism.
 Polynomial regression and response surface methodology allow researchers to directly test the relationships that difference scores are supposed to evaluate without the same restrictive (often untested) assumptions inherent to the use of difference scores [see Edwards (2002) for a thorough description of polynomial regression].

 Limitations and Future Research Directions

 The current paper has several limitations.
-First, the number of effect sizes was smaller than we would have liked for some of the moderator analyses (e.g., fewer studies used objective measures than observer-reports), and it would have been preferable to examine a greater number of potentially self-enhanced constructs (although we were able to examine 10 constructs).
-More robust estimates will emerge as results continue to accumulate.
-In addition, although it is logically intuitive that peoples’ perceptions of narcissists would change as they get to know a narcissist better, because it takes time for narcissists more negative qualities to become apparent, our acquaintance hypothesis (Hypothesis 3) was not supported.
-We would have liked to use a continuous measure of length of acquaintance rather than three categories (zero, short, and long acquaintance), but this was not possible because of missing information for many studies and the fact that many studies combined information from dyads with different lengths of acquaintance.
+First, the number of effect sizes was smaller than we would have liked for some of the moderator analyses, and it would have been preferable to examine a greater number of potentially self-enhanced constructs (although we were able to examine 10 constructs).
+In addition, although it is logically intuitive that peoples’ perceptions of narcissists change as they get to know a narcissist better, because it takes time for narcissists more negative qualities to become apparent, our acquaintance hypothesis (Hypothesis 3) was not supported.
+We would have liked to use a continuous measure of length of acquaintance rather than three categories (zero, short, and long acquaintance), but this was not possible because of missing information for many studies and the fact that many studies combined data from dyads with different lengths of acquaintance.
 Due to the somewhat crude nature of the acquaintance categories in the current work, we hope that researchers will continue to address the role played by length of acquaintance.
-Finally, we were interested in exploring how narcissists’ self-enhancement differed cross-culturally, but all of our primary studies consisted of Western, individualistic samples, except for a single sample from Korea.
+Finally, we were interested in exploring how narcissists’ self-enhancement differed cross-culturally, but the majority of our primary studies originated from samples collected in the United States and Canada.
 Future research is needed to examine the role that culture plays in narcissistic self-enhancement.